Ghita-Stefan-Andrei/Photo-Manipulation-Software/README.md

 # Project1
-A small c++ program to apply some filters on a photo
+A small C++ program that use OpenCV  to apply some filters on a photo

 1 - Shows the original photo(unchanged)